-Emerging Leaders Acquire Key Management Skills from Industry Influentials
+Emerging Leaders Acquired Key Management Skills from Industry Influentials

-Design to Lead engages up-and-coming designers and Industry leaders in a day of learning and networking
+Design to Lead engaged up-and-coming designers and Industry leaders in a day of learning and networking

 ASID was pleased to host 73 future leaders in the interior design and architecture industries at Design to Lead, April 25, at the District Architecture Center in Washington, D.C.
 The summit was broken into four content areas: Lead Yourself, Lead Your Team, Lead Your Firm, and Lead Your Profession.
 Design to Lead was generously sponsored by Sherwin-Williams, Steelcase, and Mohawk.